A Man And His Nephew Go Looking For An Ancient Lost Civilization...

 Chris tried as best he could to help him back to the main trail—their safest bet—but with the boy’s small stature and Jacob’s injury seeming to get worse, it wasn’t happening.
 As luck would have it though, there was a cave close by, and with dark storm clouds approaching from the west, they decided to take refuge in it for the night.

 ~ ~ ~

 Sometime in the middle of the night Jacob heard a noise coming from the back of the cave.
-It didn’t wake him because his throbbing ankle would allow him the gratification of sleep.
+It didn’t wake him because his throbbing ankle wouldn't allow him the gratification of sleep.
 At first he thought it might be a rat, but rats couldn’t survive at this elevation.
 Then he heard it again, a scuffling noise, larger than a rat and sounding like it was coming closer.

 “Chris.
 Chris, wake up,” he whispered.

 “Hmm?
 Whuh?”
 Chris sat up and rubbed his eyes.
 “What’s going on, uncle Jake?”